azarketa/Thermodynamics-theoretical-pills/source/01_Systems_surroundings_boundaries.md

 * We only need to quantify what **enters and leaves** as heat, work, or mass.
 * By observing those exchanges, we can infer the internal evolution of the system.

-:::{admonition} Tip: treat the system as a "black box"
+:::{tip} Tip: treat the system as a "black box"
-:class: tip, dropdown
+:class: dropdown
 By focusing on boundary interactions — not inner mechanisms — thermodynamics can analyze extremely complex systems (reactors, turbines, biological cells) using the same universal laws.
 If you can identify what crosses the boundary, you can apply thermodynamics.
 :::